microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

     - The VM has No Infrastructure Redundancy requirements
     - The VM can use the Standard security type
     - The VM cannot run with Azure Spot discounts
-    - You are free to choose any admin and password that meet requirements for complexity.
+    - You are free to choose any admin and password that meet requirements for complexity. **Note:** Keep track of the admin and password you choose as you will need it later.
     - The public inbound port 3389 for RDP can be left open to the public internet for this PoC.
     - You do have existing Windows Server licenses that you can use for this PoC.
-    - There are no special requirements for the OS disk, Networking, Management, Advanced, or Monitoring sections when deploying the VM.
+    - There are no special requirements for the OS disk,  Management, Advanced, or Monitoring sections when deploying the VM.
+    - For Networking, choose the default virtual network and subnet that is created for you.
+You do not need to create a new virtual network or subnet.
+You need to make sure you use a **Basic** NIC networking security group.
-        - **Important Note:** For instructor led labs your instruction may ask you to deploy the Azure Virtual Machine in a specific virtual network and subnet that allows it to easily connect to Azure SQL Managed Instance for other modules.
+        - **Important Note:** For instructor led labs your instruction may ask you to deploy the Azure Virtual Machine in a *specific virtual network and subnet* that allows it to easily connect to Azure SQL Managed Instance for other modules.
     - You do not have to specify any tags for the VM.
 - The SQL Server instance should be configured as follows:
     - MAXDOP for the server = # of cores from the VM
+    - Locked Pages in Memory enabled.
     - Instant File Initialization enabled.
-    - Locked Pages in Memory enabled.
     - All other instance configuration choices can be left to their defaults.

 ### Storage requirements